Open-Source MongoDB GUI for Docker Compose

 Most MongoDB GUIs are desktop apps that need installation, configuration, and often a paid license.
 Compooss is the only one purpose-built for Docker Compose — the way modern developers actually work.

 Runs as a single container in your Compose stack.
-No separate install, no desktop app, no config files.
+No separate install, no desktop app, no config files — just one service block in your existing setup.

 Free & open source